Zapier vs Workato | 9 Factors to Decide the Best One

 Workato is designed with enterprise-grade security in mind.
 It offers SOC 2 compliance, HIPAA readiness, role-based access control, single sign-on, audit logs, and encryption in transit and at rest.
 You also get recipe versioning, deployment control, and environment separation for dev and prod.
 These features help teams meet industry compliance standards.

 Whether you’re handling sensitive customer data or syncing across secure systems, Workato ensures your automation stays protected.
-For businesses with strict IT policies or regulatory requirements, Workato is a safer and more scalable option.
+For businesses with strict IT policies or regulatory requirements, Workato is a more scalable option.

 6. Support and Onboarding